robinrendle/aeve/content/draft.md

 																- 1 -

 Barreling down the track and yelling up at the sky above whilst she drove, Aeve realised that she couldn’t find the stars.
-Yet in central Mali she could *always* see them, they were unavoidable features of the landscape at night.
+Yet in central Mali you could *always* see them, they were unavoidable features of the landscape at night.
 Stars often materialised, hovering above the desert as a fractured, luminescent metropolis made up of billions of little bulbs and microscopic fractals which lay in wait, ready for someone to trace lines between them all.

 But for how long had she been swearing at the clouds?

 Aeve couldn’t say.
 In any case, if the clouds were listening, then they were certainly unmoved by her florid taunts; they remained stoic even when things escalated into an unforgivable stream of accusations as Aeve blamed the clouds for everything, her voice perfectly clear over the Jeep’s engine and the tired, rusty *clunk* of gears twirling inside.
 Although, soon enough, her calls trailed off into whispers and after a short while her threats gave way to hopeful prayers.

-Craning her neck in every direction, Aeve scanned the horizon for a clearer view; whether the stars were hiding behind clouds or whether she was simply exhausted it was still impossible to tell.
+Craning her neck in every direction, Aeve scanned the distance for a clearer view; whether the stars were hiding behind clouds or whether she was simply exhausted it was still impossible to tell.
 Her truck responded to these movements by swinging dangerously from one side of the track to the other. *Concentrate, you idiot*.
 As she gained control of the vehicle Aeve remembered that the surrounding darkness was stacked with danger, as she knew the stories well enough; bandits roamed these desert valleys waiting to pounce on the researchers that moved back and forth between villages.
 Gangs of ex-soldiers, deserted militia and paramilitary units, alongside a company of rebel groups, had been said to camp in the surrounding fields.
 They patrolled the landscape for movement of any kind, searching for an easy late-night meal.
 So setting aside the dirt track she had been speeding through in the darkness, and the fact that Aeve only had about two hours of sleep, it was still far too dangerous for her to be driving so recklessly.

 A few moments later she watched the foreground and the background merge into a fluid, mushy silhouette.
-Aeve peered into this liquid shadow for the faces of monsters, but it was worse than she could imagine; an invisible army of nightmares were squinting right back.
+Aeve peered into this liquid shadow for the faces of monsters, but it was worse than she could imagine – an invisible army of nightmares were squinting right back.
 Suddenly the faces vanished without warning and all she could see was a pale, half-cone of light which brightened the track ahead. “*Fuck it!*” Aeve thought, *there isn’t a single broken headlamp or monster out there that’s mad enough to screw with me tonight.”*

 Because tonight was special.